jkaminsky2/Recipe-Rating-Predictive-Model-Based-on-Food-Recipes-DataFrame/README.md

 Evaluation Metric: Accuracy

-Test Statistic: abs((Accuracy of recipes that take less than 35 minutes) - (Accuracy of recipes that take 35 minutes or more))
+Test Statistic: |(Accuracy of recipes that take less than 35 minutes) - (Accuracy of recipes that take 35 minutes or more)|

 Significance Level: alpha = 0.05